 During the 14th and 15th centuries, the Abbey built the surrounding wall due to the English Civil War.
 This was definitely the high point of the abbey’s history; the abbot lived in a large special apartment with a huge medieval kitchen building (more information below) that could even entertain the king during his visits.

 Dissolution of the Monastery

 In 1536 the unthinkable happened that would change the Abbey: King Henry VIII started dissolving the monasteries, nunneries and friaries, confiscating their valuables and selling of the buildings.
 As one of the most powerful, Glastonbury Abbey was able to survive until 1539.
-At this point, the Abbey was visited and the valuables were removed.
+At this point, the King demanded the Abbey’s valuables.
 The Abbot resisted and became a traitor.
 He was hanged, drawn and quartered as his punishment along with two other monks.
-From there, the abbey was left mostly to ruin (with some short terms of occupancy) until 1882.
-During that time stones were removed from the ruins to build other buildings in the surrounding areas.
+From there, the abbey went to ruin (with some short terms of occupancy) until 1882.
+During that time workers took stones from the ruins to build other buildings in the surrounding areas.
 In 1882 the ruins were protected under the Ancient Monuments Protection Act of 1882.

 Today the ruins are still the object of pilgrimages and some services are held there, especially in the summer in the Catholics, Anglicans and Eastern Orthodox traditions.

 The Abbey has a few notable features that make it stand out from other abbeys.
 During its time it was the longest religious building in the country at the time of its dissolution at 175 metres (approx. 575 ft), making it just slightly longer than the nearby Wells Cathedral (also of a monstrous size) and other large Cathedrals that still are in use today.